Joeyonng/Joeyonng-notes/README.md

-# joeyonng-notebook
+# Joeyonng

-This repository hosts my learning notes on general machine learning methods and my reading notes of the related papers.
+This repository hosts my personal website where I primarily used to share my summaries on general machine learning methods (Knowledge) and my reading notes of the related papers (Notes).

 My goal is to make my notes **formal**, **comprehensive** and most importantly, **easy-to-read**.